tst/domainbot/README.md

 it will crawl the /new page and check each new submissions.
 For each submission it will crawl the poster's submission history and determine the amount of submissions which are from one domain.
 If the poster exceeds the limits the bot will send a modmail to the examined subreddit.

+### Generate domain stats for specific user

+You can send a message to the bot with the subject "scan" and the text "/u/USERNAME".
+USERNAME is the name of user you want domain statistics about.

 ## Requests / Questions